We can approach building systems from two different philosophies.

 The MVP isn’t a “barebones” product – it’s a powerful learning tool.
 It’s about creating the simplest version of your product that delivers core value and then testing it with real users.

-* Speed Wins: While competitors overthink, you’re already gathering feedback, adapting, and iterating. 🚀
+Why it works: * Speed Wins: While competitors overthink, you’re already gathering feedback, adapting, and iterating. 🚀

 * Avoids the “Sunk Cost Trap”: Less likely to invest heavily in a flawed idea. 💰